-If the account remains unpaid after the above recovery attempts, Council may take legal action without further notice to recover the overdue amount.
-All legal fees and court costs incurred as a result of the instigation of recovery will be allocated to the ratepayer's assessment and remain a charge on the property until settled.
+In the event that an account becomes overdue, Council will issue an overdue reminder notice which will include accrued penalty interest.
+In the event that the account remains unpaid, Council may take legal action without further notice to recover the overdue amount.
+All fees and court costs incurred will be recoverable from the ratepayer.

-If an amount payable by way of rates in respect to land has been in arrears for three years or more, Council may take action to sell the property in accordance with Section 181 of the Local Government Act 1989.
+If an amount payable by way of rates in respect to land has been in arrears for three years or more, Council may take action to sell the property in accordance with the Local Government Act 1989 Section 181.